actor-framework/actor-framework/manual/MessagePassing.rst

 installed via ``set_error_handler(f)``, where ``f`` is a function object with signature ``void (error&)`` or ``void (scheduled_actor*, error&)``.
-Additionally, ``request`` accepts an error handler as second argument to handle errors for a particular request.
+Additionally, ``request`` accepts an error handler as second argument to handle errors for a particular request (see :ref:`error-response`).
 The default handler is used as fallback if ``request`` is used without error handler.

 .. _default-handler: